ibm-ecosystem-engineering/Watson-NLP/Watson-NLP-Container-k8/readme.md

 ```
 git clone https://github.com/ibm-build-labs/Watson-NLP
 ```
-Go to the project directory for this tutorials
+Go to the project directory for this tutorial.
 ```
 cd Watson-NLP/Watson-NLP-Container-k8
 ```
 ### 2. Build
-Go to the directory `Runtime`
+Go to the directory `Runtime`.
 ```
 cd Runtime
 ```
-We will build the container image for the service with the following Dockerfile.
+This directory contains the Dockerfile we will use to build the standalone container image.
 ```
 ARG WATSON_RUNTIME_BASE="wcp-ai-foundation-team-docker-virtual.artifactory.swg-devops.com/watson-nlp-runtime:0.13.1_ubi8_py39"
 FROM ${WATSON_RUNTIME_BASE} as base